-The secular nation of India has an 80% Hindu majority and a 4% Christian minority.
-Hinduism is strongly connected to Indian identity and extreme Hindu nationalism under the Bharatiya Janata Party (BJP) is growing.
+The secular nation of India has an 80% Hindu majority and a Christian minority approaching 4%.
+Hinduism is strongly connected to Indian identity and extreme Hindu nationalism under the ruling Bharatiya Janata Party (BJP) is growing.

-Persecution has worsened since Narendra Modi became Prime Minister in 2014.
-Religious extremists and militant groups target Christians and intensifying violence has occurred in several of the more stable states where persecution was less prevalent in the past.
+Persecution and anti-Christian violence have worsened since Narendra Modi became Prime Minister in 2014.
 The police response to anti-Christian violence is often dismissive.

-Since 1978, Freedom of Religion laws were introduced in several states.
+Since 1978, Freedom of Religion Laws have been introduced in several states.
 Despite their name, these are in effect anti-conversion laws banning the use of force, fraud or allurement in conversion.
 Their vague terms make Christians actively sharing their faith vulnerable to false accusation.
-Modi’s government supports the laws being rolled out nationally.

 The Foreign Contribution (Regulation) Amendment Act 2020 was passed by Parliament in September 2020.
 This could adversely affect religious minorities who receive funding from outside India including many Christian organisations.

 Ask God to protect Indian Christians against discrimination and violence, and comfort those who have lost loved ones.
 Pray that rising Hindu extremism will be quelled and that political leaders will pursue peace rather than division.